Avikam03/math239/README.md

 ### Cycle
 A cycle in a graph $G$ is a subgraph with $n$ distinct vertices $v_0, v_1, \dots, v_{n - 1}$, $n \geq 1$, and n distinct edges $\{v_0, v_1\}, \{v_1, v_2\}, \dots,\{v_{n - 2}, v_{n - 1}\}, \{ v_{n - 1}, v_0\}$.
 Equivalently, a cycle is a connected graph that is regular of degree two.

-The subgraph we get from a cycle by deleting one edge is called a path.
+- The subgraph we get from a cycle by deleting one edge is called a path.

-A cycle with n edges is called an n-cycle or a cycle of length n.
+- A cycle with n edges is called an n-cycle or a cycle of length n.

-The shortest possible cycle in a graph is a 3-cycle.
+- The shortest possible cycle in a graph is a 3-cycle.

-there are 2n closed walks of length n associated with a given n-cycle.
+- There are 2n closed walks of length n associated with a given n-cycle.

 ### Theorem 4.6.4
 If every vertex in $G$ has degree at least 2, then $G$ contains a cycle.